Certain aspects of translation and interpretation must be performed by humans, and some language services may never be automated.

 Interestingly, many communications providers outsource network connectivity to third party operators.

 The issue with this is that the carrier doesn’t actually have complete control over an outsourced or partially outsourced network connection.
-So it’s tricky (maybe impossible) for the carrier to fix problems or guarantee any performance from a third party network.
+So it’s tricky (maybe impossible) for the carrier to fix problems quickly.

 Choosing a carrier